Morris Friedell's Home Page

 And my academic career was a mixed bag.
 I was a good teacher of small classes but my main project was a hopefully ground-breaking manuscript on ďThe Reality of Human Dignity,Ē which sadly was never published -- due to a lack of focus.
 (But what I learned helped me face adversity down the road.)
 In 1994 I took an early retirement because I wanted to do something different from university teaching and research, though I was unclear what that was.

-In 1998 disturbing weaknesses in following conversations, remembering and problem-solving led me to get a "working diagnosis" of early Alzheimerís disease.
+In 1998 disturbing weaknesses in following conversations, remembering and problem-solving led me to get a "working diagnosis" at UCLA of early Alzheimerís disease.
 I finally had "material" for my own dramatic story.
 My second career could be "dementia activist."
 I could, in my way, emulate Frankl, enabling David Shenk, in his bestselling The Forgetting, to write: "Before being taken prisoner by the Nazis, Frankl wrote extensively about the human ability to retain dignity under extreme conditions.
 Then, in the concentration camp, he faced the ultimate personal test of his own ideas.
 Now, after years of studying him, Morris was echoing Franklís life.
 In the freezing, foodless, lice-ridden barracks of Auschwitz, Frankl survived and maintained his dignity.
 Morris wondered if he could do the same as he was thrown into the dark cave of forgetting."

-Now, fifteen years later, my mind works slowly and is easily overloaded and fatigued by complex interaction with the environment in real-time (games, conversation, etc.).
-This is consistent with the bitemporal hypometabolism in my brain PET and with the white-matter hyperintensities in my MRI, but I am not certain whether pathology is present.
+Now, sixteen years later, my mind works slowly and is easily overloaded and fatigued by complex interaction with the environment in real-time (games, conversation, etc.).
+This is consistent with the bitemporal hypometabolism in my brain PET and with the white-matter hyperintensities in my MRI, but I am not certain whether major pathology is present.
 Regardless, my work adapting traumatic brain injury rehabilitation methodology to dementing disease has affirmed the broad applicability of lessons learned from spiritual resistance to the Holocaust by persons like Frankl.
 The Nazisí idolization of biology has again been found wrong.

 I was a cofounder of DASNI, the online Dementia Support and Advocacy Network (International).
 In 2002 I met Andrea there, who became my third wife.
 In 2007 she and I saw Away from Her, the award-winning film about Alzheimerís and relationships starring Julie Christie.
 I was blown away when she quoted from The Forgetting my line, "Sometimes there is something delicious in oblivion."
 It was a thrill to hear these and other words from my life coming from a famous actress.
 I had had no idea.
 Part of the thrill was sharing this with Andrea and thus celebrating some of the best of our experience together.